San Borja District: Climate

 San Borja has a climate typical of the Peruvian coastal area.
 The weather is mild, with warm summers and cool winters, and humid all year round.
 It never rains but during the months from June to October its streets dampen due to a fine drizzle, called "garúa" in Spanish.
 During this period, the sky is constantly overcast.

 Average temperatures in San Borja range between 18 and 22 C. The summer season lasts from December to April.
 During this time temperatures can reach highs of 28 to 30 C. Winter lasts from May to November with temperatures as low as 12 to 15 C.

 Geology

 San Borja, as most of the rest of Metropolitan Lima, is built on the alluvial fan formed by the Rimac river during the Quaternary Period.
 The river deposited up to 300 metres of rounded pebbles, coarse sand and small amounts of fine sand and silt in the valley.
 Geologists call this type of soil conglomerate.

 The probable earthquake intensity in the San Borja area is Grade VII in the Modified Mercalli scale.
 This compares favourably with Grade IX in some areas of La Molina, Callao and Chorrillos.

-Flora and fauna

-San Borja has many well maintained and watered parks and green areas, there are about 10 square metres per person. royal poinciana and eucalyptus trees are very common in the district.

-There is a large and varied bird population that include west Peruvian doves, pigeons, barn swallows, sparrows, hummingbirds, Peruvian sheartails, American robins, eagles, falcons, common kestrels, owls, black vultures, herons and parrots.